 - Free tutorials on how to get the best from digital tools to promote your creative work

-- ‘How to show your work’ book full of advice on progressing your art career
+- ‘How to show your work’ and ‘How to sell art online’ two free books full of advice

 - Resources and tools for artists and creatives from Kent Creative

 Creative Industries Federation

 Read guidance from the Creative Industries Federation:

 The Kent and Medway Growth Hub forms part of the South East Business Hub.